ialbert/biostar-central/docs/index.rst

 The software is open source and free to use under the most permissible license.

-The developers of the software are also available to provide commercial level support for deploying Biostar sites for entire organizations.
-Contact: admin@biostars.org
+The developers of the software are also available to provide commercial level support for deploying Bioinformatics Recipes for entire organizations.
+Contact: mailer@bioinformatics.recipes

 Requirements: *Python 3.7*